fahadca/glaucoma_detection_project/README.md

 ## Overview

 The Glaucoma Detection Web App allows users to upload an eye image, and the underlying machine learning model predicts whether the image contains signs of glaucoma or not.
-The model is trained on a dataset of eye images and uses deep learning techniques for classification.
+The model is trained on a dataset of eye images and uses a convolutional neural network (CNN) for classification.The training of the Convolutional Neural Network (CNN) model involved the consolidation of datasets such as ACRIMA, RIM-ONE, LAG, and ORIGA etc.

 ## Usage